Here, for your reading pleasure, is your free sneak peek at the entire first chapter of Book One…

 At that moment, there was for Bridgit a welcome interruption.

 “Hey, Markus!
 Good to see you, buddy.
-Y’all going to the game on Saturday?” said a man in his thirties who was taking a seat at the bar but addressing the person sitting opposite Bridgit in the wooden booth.
+Y’all going to the game on Saturday?” said a man in his thirties who was taking a seat at the bar but speaking loudly across the room and addressing the person sitting opposite Bridgit in the wooden booth.

 “Sure!
 I’ll text you.
 Let’s grab a drink afterward,” Markus replied.